richardun/active_directory/README.md

+*** Coming Soon:  I'm reworking this gem to allow simulatneous and multiple connections.
+Also, I'll be adding RSpec test units for all the methods.
+Stay tuned!***

 = Active Directory

 Ruby Integration with Microsoft's Active Directory system based on original code by Justin Mecham and James Hunt at http://rubyforge.org/projects/activedirectory